NovakHo/novak.github.io/pages/2020-02-27-Unfair world.md

 ---
-layout: post
+description: The world is not fair
-author: Someone who can enlighten you
+permalink: /about01/
-title: The world is not fair
+lang: en
 ---
 Excerpts from a speech